 Schedule: Warm-ups will be conducted in accordance with the current STSI Safety Guidelines and Warm-up Procedures attached to this meet announcement.
 Changes will be sent out by the meet director along with the heat sheet 2 days prior to the meet and will also be posted at the clerk of course the day of the meet.
 Starts/Dives will run from in one direction, starting from the starting block side.

 Session One:

+Coaches meeting: 8:30am

 Warm Up: 9:00am-9:40am

 Lanes 1-8 open

 Dives: 9:40am-9:55am

 Lanes 2 & 7, one way